walterxie/MEP-tutorial/README.md

 1. Set 10% as the burn-in percentage;
 2. Select "MAP (CCD0)" as the "Target tree type";
-3. For "Node heights", choose "Mean heights";
+3. For "Node heights", choose "Common Ancestor heights";
 4. Load the tree log file that BEAST 2 generated (it will end in ".trees" by default) as "Input Tree File".
 For this tutorial, the tree log file is called "RSV2-long.trees".
    If you select it from the file chooser, the parent path will automatically fill in and